Next-Generation Software Delivery Models on AWS

 - SaaS Billing: this component aggregates per-customer metering and rate information.
 You can use DynamoDB to store bills and aggregated data, and EMR for processing usage info and generate bills.

 - SaaS Analytics: the aggregation point for all data sources in the development of a data warehouse.
-Analytics can provide useful analysis about app performance and usage that drive decisions.
+Analytics can provide a useful analysis of app performance and usage that drive decisions.

 - SaaS Authentication and Authorization: a single store for all users data, third party SSO, and corporate directories.
 You could use IAM for policy-based access, KMS for key management, Cognito for mobile and web authentication, Directory Service, and RDS.

-- SaaS Monitoring: real-time monitoring and awareness of application health requires the highest scale and availability.
-There are plenty of off-the-shelf solutions, if you don’t feel like using Kinesis and CloudWatch.
+- SaaS Monitoring: real-time monitoring and awareness of application health require the highest scale and availability.
+There are plenty of off-the-shelf solutions if you don’t feel like using Amazon Kinesis and CloudWatch.